octopus-network/omnity-docs/docs/intro.md

 This library consists of 2 sessions:

 - [HUB](https://omnity-docs.vercel.app/docs/hub) A Canister(Smart Contract) on ICP for chain and token registration and ticket(transaction) execution, where settlement chains and execution chains are listed.
-- [EVM](https://omnity-docs.vercel.app/docs/evm) The evm route includes layer 2 evm-compatible instances.
+- [EVM](https://omnity-docs.vercel.app/docs/evm) The evm route includes layer2 evm-compatible instances.

 Can't find what you need? let us know on **[OpenChat](https://oc.app/community/o5uz6-dqaaa-aaaar-bhnia-cai/channel/209373796018851818071085429101874032721/)**.